swagger-api/swagger-node/README.md

 For the sample app, the models are defined here:

 <pre>
-./src/main/js/models.js
+Apps/petstore/models.js
 </pre>

-You could load this from a static file or generate them programmatically as in the sample.
+You could load this from a static file or generate them programatically as in the sample.

 The operations and the callback functions are defined in this file:

 <pre>
-./src/main/js/petResources.js
+Apps/petstore/petResources.js
 </pre>

 Each spec defines input/output params with helper functions to generate the swagger